Learn how to easily remove black scratch marks from dinner plates.

 I thought those black marks were permanent until I saw a pin on Pinterest claiming that you could actually get rid of them.

 So I went to Walmart and bought some Barkeeper’s Friend.
-I was willing to give it a try since it only cost me $2.13.
+I was willing to give it a try since it was less expensive than buying a new set of dinner plates.

 I sprinkled some of the powder on my plate, then used a wet sponge to scrub.
 What the what?!?!
 Check it out: